-Loosening clusters by hand thinning was possible on a small scale in a research trial to demonstrate a principle, but unfortunately there are few practical, foolproof ways of achieving the same effect on a commercial scale other than through clonal and varietal selection.
-The watchword here is foolproof.
+IMHO, loosening cluster compactness represents the "Holy Grail" for Botrytis management, and although there have been a few sightings reported, I don't think that it's been found yet.
 Over the years, several workers have experimented with prebloom sprays of gibberellic acid for this purpose, with some success.
-(Most recently, Bryan Hed and colleagues at Penn State have published an in-depth paper on their positive results using this technique with Chardonnay and Vignoles).
-And there are now some GA formulations (e.g., ProGibb 4%, which is even OMRI approved) that are labeled for use on wine grapes.
-These labels contain warnings about possible yield reductions during the current and/or following years and a range of rates specific to different varieties.
-It's not a trivial undertaking and you need to go about it carefully.
+For example, Bryan Hed and colleagues at Penn State published an in-depth paper on their positive results with GA on Chardonnay and Vignoles a couple of years ago.
+And there are some GA formulations (e.g., ProGibb 4%, which is even OMRI approved) that are now labeled for use on wine grapes.
+But note that these labels contain warnings about possible yield reductions during the current and/or following years and a very wide range of rates specific to individual varieties.
+Using gib or any growth regulator is not a trivial undertaking and you need to go about it carefully.
 Nevertheless, some growers and investigators have been able to get the benefit of such treatments without noting negative effects.
 Others have been somewhat less successful.
-Those instances are less interesting and get less press.
+But the less successful instances are also less interesting, so they get less press.

-IMHO, loosening cluster compactness represents the "Holy Grail" for Botrytis management, and although there have been sightings, I don't think that it's been found yet.
-GA treatments very well may have their place but this technology is not foolproof, as we do not have all the answers and there are risks involved.
-Several researchers, including Bryan, have had some success with pre-bloom leaf removal around clusters (concept: starve them for photosynthates and the clusters will set fewer fruit).
+Several researchers worldwide, including Bryan, have had some success with leaf removal around clusters just as bloom is beginning (concept: starve the developing clusters for food and they will set fewer fruit).
 However, this technique still has its own bugs to work out, e.g., determining variety-specific responses, adjusting bud numbers to compensate for lower yield per cluster, developing techniques to accomplish the feat on a very time-sensitive basis across a commercial-scale operation, etc. Nevertheless, the potential payoffs should an effective technology be (reasonably) perfected are major, particularly in regular Botrytis "problem" blocks.
-I would caution anyone interested to still view those just mentioned as experimental techniques with significant promise, and to do their own experiments on a small scale for awhile to get a feel for things while keeping their eyes and ears open with respect to the experiences of others.
+I would caution anyone interested to view those techniques just mentioned as experimental ones with significant promise, and to do their own experiments on a small scale for awhile to get a feel for things while keeping their eyes and ears open with respect to the experiences of others.